Do you grind your teeth? You may need a night guard.

 Bruxism is the grinding of the teeth.
 Many people have this problem.
 Usually, teeth grinding occurs during the early part of the night and can disturb sleeping partners.
 Bruxism can be mild or severe.

 It can also be solely occasional or maybe very frequent.
 When people grind their teeth, they most likely wake up with headaches, earaches, or toothaches.
-This problem not only causes pain and irritation in the mouth, but it can also do substantial damage to the natural teeth or dental restoration.
+This problem not only causes discomfort and irritation in the mouth, but it can also do substantial damage to the natural teeth or dental restoration.

 In the worst case scenario, a person develops Tempormandibular Joint Disorder, which affects the lower jaw that is connected to the bone at the side of the head.
 In these cases, a night guard is a good way to prevent damaging your teeth or developing dental disorders.